freeCodeCamp/freeCodeCamp/guide/english/python/python-resources/index.md

 ## Tools:

 *   <a href='https://www.jetbrains.com/pycharm-edu/' target='_blank' rel='nofollow'>PyCharm Edu</a> - a free educational version of PyCharm that comes with tutorials to teach you Python and the ability to download more.

+*   <a href='https://docs.python.org/3/contents.html' target='_blank' rel='nofollow'>Python Documentation 3.7</a> - reference document for Python 3.7 created by the Python Software Foundation, complete with new features in 3.7.